Edum4d/TransparencyPortal-Enhancing-Access-to-Public-Contract-Data-in-Portugal/README.md

 3. **Pipeline 3 - dbt_run**:
    - **Steps**:
      1. Data type treatment.
-     2. Handle the contract type column, which has the same issue as the cities, i.e., multiple contract types for a single contract ID.
+     2. Handle the contract type column, which has the same issue as the locations, i.e., multiple contract types for a single contract ID.
      3. Trim columns that need it.
      4. Translate contract_type column to english.
      5. Replace message "NULL" with empty in columns